Sergey-K-Chernov/PointAndEdgeTestTask/Readme.md

 The task
 --------

-Create N randomly distributed point on an XY coordinate plane.
+Create N randomly distributed points on an XY coordinate plane.
 Every point is connected to a random K other points with edges.
 Implement a function to find the edge (R<sub>1</sub>, R<sub>2</sub>) nearest to a given point P.

 ### Input